swabianinstruments/TimeTagger-FPGALink-Reference/target/opalkelly-xem8320-qsfp/README.md

 Be sure to minimize alterations to the remainder of the reference design to facilitate seamless integration of future updates.

+We recommend testing any modifications to the measurements using an appropriate simulation testbench.
+Please utilize the [`tb_timeTagGenerator.sv`](./../../tb/tb_timeTagGenerator.sv) module to generate signals for the AXI-Stream of time tags.

 ### Defining FPGA Module Parameters for Wishbone Interface

 To effectively communicate with your FPGA modules from a PC via the Wishbone interface, it's crucial to properly define parameters within the [`ref_design_pkg.sv`](./../../hdl/ref_design_pkg.sv) file.
 The package inside this file, named `pkg_base_address`, houses the necessary parameters for connecting modules to the Wishbone interface.
 Note that you can refer to the predefined parameters for modules like `histogram.sv` or `counter.sv`, as well as the established connections with Wishbone interfaces.